At 91, after life as a pharmacist then 15 years as a grocery bagger, Chuck Elvig is finally retiring

 “He loves being with people, being around people.
 He’s not a committeeman, and not one to sit around and watch TV all the time,” says his wife.

-Elvig was the guy at the store with the ready smile, who inevitably remembered you first name.
+Elvig was the guy at the store with the ready smile, who inevitably remembered your first name.
 Kids now in high school would remember him from when they were little.

 Elvig didn’t have to work at the grocery, which is part of a local chain of six supermarkets owned by Town & Country Markets.